weisser-dev/terraform-cloud-application/README.md

+# Cloud Application #3 Infrastructre as Code - Create K8 Cluster on GCloud with Terraform
 You're thinking about your last game of Buzzword Bingo when you read the headline?
 I trust you immediately!
 But here I explain to you - what exactly is "Infrastructure as Code" using the examples of Terraform, Kubernetes and the Gcloud.